tweag/jupyenv/README.md

 # JupyterWith

-The goal of this repo is to give a way to package Jupyter with arbitrary extensions and kernels via Nix.
+Jupyterlab with arbitrary extensions and kernels packaged via Nix.

 ## How to use